Training Deep Physics-Informed Kolmogorov-Arnold Networks: KAN Initialization

 Initialization plays a critical role in the training dynamics of deep neural networks.
 In the case of MLPs, extensive theoretical and empirical work has led to well-established initialization schemes tailored to different architectures and activation functions.
 Within the PINN framework, architectures are most often initialized using the Glorot scheme \cite{ExpertsGuide}, which aims to preserve the variance of activations and gradients across layers to avoid vanishing or exploding signals, thereby enabling stable deep learning.

 For KANs -- and, by extension, PIKANs -- the choice of weight initialization remains largely ad hoc, with each variant in the literature adopting its own heuristic procedure.
 In contrast to the extensive body of work on MLP initialization, systematic studies for KANs are scarce and have thus far been limited to the vanilla formulation with B-spline bases \cite{MOSS}, where power-law and LeCun-like schemes were proposed.
+In the specific case of Chebyshev-based KANs, the only initialization strategy reported in the literature \cite{chebyKAN,KKANs} involves drawing the basis coefficients $w_{jim}$ of Eq. \eqref{eq15} from a truncated normal distribution with zero mean and variance defined by:

+where $D$ is the number of basis functions and $d_\text{I}$ is the layer's input dimension.
 Building on these early efforts, we develop a Glorot-like initialization derived from a variance-preservation analysis and formulated to be agnostic to the choice of basis functions.
-In the present work, we assess its performance in Chebyshev-based KANs and cPIKANs, demonstrating that it offers improved training stability and accuracy over the current standard initialization scheme.
+In the present work, we assess its performance in Chebyshev-based KANs and cPIKANs, demonstrating that it offers improved training stability and accuracy over the initialization scheme of Eq. \eqref{eq_default_init}.